 Chemical probes offer a valuable way to directly interrogate the function and disease-relevance of proteins and they can also serve as valuable leads for new therapies, yet most proteins in the human proteome lack small-molecule tools to study their function.
-The Parker lab aims to develop various chemical probes and integrate them with powerful proteomic methods, to interrogate the function and contributions of proteins that have pathophysiological roles in human disease but currently lack useful chemical probes.
+More generally, the boundaries, if any, on the “druggability” across the proteome remain poorly understood.
+The Parker lab aims to develop various chemical probes and integrate them with powerful proteomic methods in effort to expand our understanding of what can be considered the druggable proteome.
+Resulting chemical tools will be used to interrogate the function and contributions of proteins that have pathophysiological roles in human disease, such as cancer and immune diseases, but currently lack useful chemical probes.

 Bifunctional small molecules to alter protein function